 Top 10 Worst Racing Crashes

 One of the most watched sports is auto racing.
 The popularity of this sport has been slowly building up to a point where today it has as much fan base as would be expected in some of the major sporting actions in the world.
 There are various reasons, both good and bad, why the sport is famous.
 This sport has a lot of action and excitement that many sports fans seek.
 Additionally, a lot of investments have gone into improving the game and making it accessible.
 However, the other reasons why the sport has hit the headlines are due to the tragedies that have befallen most of the competitors and spectators of the game.
+Not only does it affect those on the immediate field but also has repercussions on a number of different people, affected in their own way.

 The Horrible Season of 1982

 It was the worst of the racing games during this season witnessed in Belgium and Canada where several reputed racing drivers died from the most fatal accident ever witnessed since the beginning of the racing sport.
+One of these drivers is Gilles Villenueve, who reportedly died in the crash due to using his last set of qualifying tires which are past their best.
+Despite this, he still attempted to improve his time on his final lap.
+Some say that he did this because he wanted to specifically beat Didier Pironi, his team-mate, whom he has an argument less than two weeks prior the accident.

 The 1964 Indianapolis 500 Mandate